Leicester Racing Tips

 The Racecourse’s Convenience

 The main reason punters are betting online is the convenience it gives them.
-For one, you get to save time betting online as you don’t have to travel.
-Provided you have an internet connection; you can place your bet from anywhere in the world.
-If you are a beginner, you can set up your account in a couple of minutes.
-And since there’s no travelling, you get to save a lot of money as well.
+For one, you can save time betting online as you don’t have to travel.
+Provided you have an internet connection, you can place your bet from anywhere in the world.
+You can set up your account in a few minutes if you are a beginner.
+And since there’s no travelling, you also get to save a lot of money.

 Leicester’s Regular and generous bonuses and promotions

 Another benefit you’ll enjoy is the ability to claim some bonuses and promotions.
-While your favourite traditional betting shop may give you several gambling specials, online betting sites offer even better deals.
+While your favourite traditional betting shop may offer several gambling specials, online betting sites offer even better deals.

 Better odds